 Dormant and lost accounts

-It’ll help to identify your account if you're able to provide any related account documentation, such as an old statement, passbook or other correspondence.
-We'll also ask you to provide some information and documents to prove who you are and/or your entitlement to the account, before it can be paid.
+The site will help identify your account if you are able to provide any account documentation, such as an old statement, passbook or other correspondence relating to your account.
+We will also ask you to provide some information and documents relating to your identity and/or your entitlement to the account before your account can be reactivated or the balance paid.

-Lost accounts are sometimes referred to as 'dormant accounts', as they've been inactive for some time and we may have closed them.
-This means that you won't be able to make transactions on the account.
+Lost accounts are sometimes referred to as 'dormant accounts', as they have been inactive for some time and may be closed by us.
+This will mean that you will not be able to make transactions on the account until your account has been reactivated.

 In assessing if your account is dormant we will consider if there have been any transactions through your account.
 We may not take into account activity on other accounts that you may hold with us or your access to our Online Banking service.